 In the last few decades, we are witnesses of the rapid technological progress.
 The technological change involves invention of new technologies, continual improvement of the existing ones and the diffusion of technologies throughout the industry or society.

 In every organization, there are data analysts with operational areas whose daily job is to execute countless, time-consuming business processes that demand accuracy and speed.
-Most of these processes require retrieving information from databases, documents, scanned documents, photos, etc. One of the emerging technologies nowadays is the RPA (Robotic Process Automation), which is a form of a business process automation and allows anyone to configure computer software, or a “robot” to emulate and integrate the actions of a human interacting within digital systems to execute a business process.
+Most of these processes require retrieving information from databases, documents, extract data from a scanned document, photos, etc. One of the emerging technologies nowadays is the RPA (Robotic Process Automation), which is a form of a business process automation and allows anyone to configure computer software, or a “robot” to emulate and integrate the actions of a human interacting within digital systems to execute a business process.
 So, let’s start the journey and see how to extract specific data from PDF in UiPath.

 Creating the process

-The process described is a combination of reading the PDF document with OCR Engine, extract the required data from the document with Regex, and afterward, write that data in an Excel worksheet.
+The process described is a combination of how to read PDF UiPath document with OCR Engine, extract the required data from the document with Regex, and afterwards, write that data in an Excel worksheet.

 Optical character recognition or optical character reader (OCR) is the electronic or mechanical conversion of images which contain typed, handwritten or printed text into machine-encoded text, whether from a scanned document, a photo of a document, a scene-photo, passport documents, invoices, bank statements, computerized receipts or extract data from PDF receipts , business cards, mail, printouts of static-data, or any suitable documentation.
 It is a common method of digitizing texts so that they can be electronically edited, searched, stored more compactly, and displayed on-line.
 (Source: Wikipedia)

 Therefore, to create this flow, UiPath Studio should be installed on the computer.
 After we open UiPath Studio in the Main workflow window, we add a sequence (Figure 1).